Reqrefusion/FreeCAD-Documentation-Project/README.md

 Being constantly updated: Done with cronjop

 Media: The first launcher has been made and the relevant system is constantly being worked on to keep it up to date.
+The system that keeps the files up to date is currently being tested.
+First, the relevant code will be added and then merged with the existing code.
+It has successfully shown that it is not working when it should not be working for now :D